St. Nicholas Church (Malá Strana): Decoration

 It has been described as "the most impressive example of Prague Baroque" and "without doubt the greatest Baroque church in Prague and the Dientzenhofers' supreme achievement".

 On the shield is a sign of the alleged patron of the building Frantisek Karel Count of Kolowrat-Liebsteinsky.
 The mark of the actual patron Václav Count of Kolowrat-Liebsteinsky on the facade of the temple is not found.
 He was so humble that he did not want his name to be associated with the building, and after the completion of the building the coat of arms of his uncle were used.

 The church excels not only in the architecture, but also in the decoration, external facade is brownish color, mainly with the frescos by Jan Lukas Kracker and a fresco inside the 70 m high dome by František Xaver Palko.
 The interior is further decorated with sculptures by František Ignác Platzer.

 The Baroque organ has over 4,000 pipes up to six metres in length and was played by Mozart in 1787.
 Mozart's spectacular masterpiece, Mass in C, was first performed in the Church of Saint Nicholas shortly after his visit.

-The 79 m tall belfry is directly connected with the church’s massive dome.
+The 79 m tall belfry is directly connected with the church's massive dome.
 The belfry with great panoramic view, was unlike the church completed in Rococo forms in 1751–1756 by Anselmo Lurago.

 Present day

-The parish church celebrates a weekly mass every Sunday at 8.30pm.
+The church is filial church of the Malá Strana parish but it has its own rector who celebrates a weekly mass every Sunday at 8.30pm.
 Organ and church music concerts are held daily April to October.